-In a time where norms and values are relativized, minimized and nihilized (e.g., via mass communication media and by living-inmultiplicity), a person no longer knows what right and wrong are and he/she is in a crisis of norms.
+In a time where norms and values are relativized, minimized and nihilized (e.g., via mass communication media and by living-inmultiplicity), a person no longer knows what right and wrong are and he is in a crisis of norms.
 There is freedom for all; norms count for less and are likely to change continually.
-It was nonproblematic to bring up a child at a time when the various social groupings were firmly fixed, and confidence and a mutual state of equal rights was shown in their normative actions.
+It was non-problematic to bring up a child at a time when the various social groupings were fixed firmly and confidence and a mutual state of equal rights was shown in their normative actions.
 In acquiring their norms, educator and educand were influenced by various social institutions and groupings so that a fixed, detailed system of norms did not exist for them (societal norm-pluralism).
-In a complicated society everyone, including youths, is presented, with emphasis and intensity, a variety of sometimes widely diverging, and contradictory norms.
-Established values and norms are abandoned and there is uncertainty about what is new, an uncertainty about life, which also means uncertainty about educating.
-How can an educator present with decisiveness and confidence direction-giving norms and values to an educand if he/she him/herself is uncertain about dealing with them, if he/she finds him/herself in a situation of norm crisis?
+In a complicated society everyone, including youths, is presented, with emphasis and intensity, a variety of sometimes widely diverging, and contradictory norms.41 Established values and norms are abandoned and there is uncertainty about what is new, an uncertainty about life that also means uncertainty about educating.
+How can an educator present with decisiveness and confidence direction-giving norms and values to educands if he himself is uncertain about dealing with them, if he finds himself in a situation of norm crisis?